valntn/nanopore_genomic_tutorial/Walkthrough.md

 Another option is to use the --auto-lineage flag, then BUSCO will try selecting the best lineage itself.
 Alternatives to BUSCO, especially for MAGs, include checkm (more computing power required).

-The result will show how many of the expected SCCGs are present, if they are fragmented, or if they are missing completely.
+The result will show how many of the expected SCCGs are present & complete (C), if they are fragmented (F), or if they are missing completely (M).
 This indicates whether a genome is complete or a part is missing; it also gives a measure of sequence quality, since lots of fragmented SCCGs mean high rates of indels.

     mkdir busco